 Uneven Surface: The Biggest mistake anyone can make during Artificial Turf Installation is laying artificial grass on an uneven surface.
 Not only this look awful and painful to walk, but this will also end up ruining your artificial grass.

-So if you are laying artificial grass on soil, please make sure to level the surface for smooth installation.
+So if you are laying artificial grass between pavers, please make sure to level the surface for smooth installation.

 Ineffective Drainage: It is the most crucial factor while choosing artificial grass, because an effective drainage system will prevent water pool on your artificial turf in case of rain or if you have pets.

 You can add a slight slope in the base to ensure effective drainage.